Here in this blog, we will talk about SPSS vs SAS.

-SPSS vs SAS is always a critical battle of all time.
-Data is playing a crucial role in our life.
-Sending a text over the internet to sending huge files over the internet all involves data transmission.
+Data plays a crucial role in our life.
+For example, sending a text over the internet to send huge files involves data transmission.
 And the data also contains some valuable information.
 That is why data becomes one of the essential elements of every business.

-Yes, statistics is the only way that can transform the raw data into useful insights.
+We can do so with the help of statistics.
+Yes, statistics is the only way that can transform the raw data into valuable insights.
 We use it to provide data trends and predictions.
-But if we do statistics analysis manually, then we will not get the best results easily.
-To overcome this problem, there are two most potent statistics analysis softwares, i.e., SPSS and SAS.
-But wait, there is a difference between then SPSS is software by IBM.
-On the other hand, SAS is a complete programming language.
-Both of these software and programming languages provide complex statistics solutions.
-Let’s compare SPSS vs SAS based on some criteria:-
+But if we do statistics analysis manually, then we will not get the best results quickly.

 History of SPSS

-The full form of SPSS is a statistical package for social sciences.
+The complete form of SPSS is a statistical package for social sciences.
 It is the product of IBM and is known as IBM SPSS.
 It was launched in 1968 at the University of Stanford.
 Later on, after eight years, SPSS Inc was founded.
 In 2009 IBM acquired SPSS.
 That is the reason it is known as IBM SPSS.

 Introduction to SPSS